 The council stated the local feedback was not unanimous on the topic.
-The split among beliefs in the feedback was not shared in the statement.

 "This is a divisive, emotional issue with strong feelings on both sides.
 This is also an opportunity for Scouting to shine," reads the statement.
 "This is our opportunity to show the rest of our country how to move through a difficult, emotional process deliberately, respectfully, with spirited debate, and to emerge stronger for the effort."